paradoxxo1/CustomerPortalUniversity/README.md

 - ASP MVC .NET 8 SDK
 - SQL Server (or any other database of your choice)

+## Project Structure

+BOL (Business Object Layer): Contains the business entities or objects.
+BLL (Business Logic Layer): Implements business logic and rules.
+DAL (Data Access Layer): Manages data access and interacts with the database.
+Contributing
+Feel free to contribute to this project by submitting issues or pull requests.
+Your feedback and contributions are highly appreciated.

 ## Getting Started

 Follow these steps to set up and run the project locally: